tanny411/tanny411.github.io/_posts/2020-12-05-Internship-With-Wikimedia.md

 ### Gerrit and Docker

 All you need to know about git and gerrit for wikimedia is already covered in their wikis.
 Here's the [gerrit](https://www.mediawiki.org/wiki/Gerrit) starter.
 All links from this page are important, especially the [How to become a wikimedia hacker](https://www.mediawiki.org/wiki/How_to_become_a_MediaWiki_hacker) page.
 Follow the **[instructions](https://www.mediawiki.org/wiki/Special:MyLanguage/Gerrit/Tutorial)** to set up and use gerrit.
 Keep note of some of the frequently required commands like the command to push changes to Gerrit is `git review -R` or `git review <branch name>` etc. Finally set up docker and run the unit tests.

+### SSH

+Get to know a little more about ssh.
+[Here](https://www.mediawiki.org/wiki/Gerrit/Tutorial#Set_Up_SSH_Keys_in_Gerrit)'s how to create a ssh key pair and use in gerrit.
+But for general purpose usage, see some more.
+[Here](https://wikitech.wikimedia.org/wiki/Help:Toolforge/My_first_Pywikibot_tool)'s another example of creating a ssh key pair and using it in toolforge.

 ### IRC
 [IRC](https://meta.wikimedia.org/wiki/IRC) or internet relay chat is a form of communication through pure texts and is popular among open source communities.
 There can be various IRC clients, either on your PC or online.
 You can connect to various servers and channels within those servers as you wish.
 To create a permanent account you will need to set up a password so no one else can use your name.
 Follow the [guide](https://meta.wikimedia.org/wiki/IRC/Instructions) to know more how to set it up.
 Note that all chat history is available as a text files.
 You can only see chat history on screen only after you have joined IRC.